DenisKusakin/sling-react/README.md

-# Spectacle Sling Application
+# React component for AEM

-The goal of this project is to develop authoring environment for [Spectacle](https://formidable.com/open-source/spectacle/) library.
+The goal of this project is to develop approach for building [React](https://reactjs.org/) components for Adobe Experience Manager.
-Spectacle - [React](https://reactjs.org/) based library for creating presentations.
-Apache Sling framework is used as backend framework.
-Actually, this project is not only about Spectacle library, this is mostly a POC project about using [React](https://reactjs.org/) with Apache Sling or AEM.
+The core AEM authoring functionality should be saved.

 ## Motivation